fallen-icarus/cardano-loans/README.md

 This flexibility does not compromise lender security.
-Lenders are protected not by a rigid LTV peg, but by their on-chain right to terminate a non-performing loan early via the `maxConsecutiveMisses` parameter—a clear, performance-based backstop that requires no price oracles.
+Lenders are protected not by a rigid LTV peg, but by their on-chain right to terminate a non-performing loan early via the `maxConsecutiveMisses` parameter — a clear, performance-based backstop that requires no price oracles.

 For entrepreneurs, builders, and active market participants, this is a critical feature that allows them to manage their capital intelligently and maximize its productive potential, all while